Key takeaways

 “Ozempic starts working in the body shortly after the first dose, but noticeable improvements in blood sugar levels usually take a few weeks,” Dr. Tambini says.
 “Most people see a meaningful drop in blood sugar within 4–8 weeks, but the full effects can take up to three months as the dose is adjusted.”

-It’s worth noting that HbA1C tests measure your average blood sugar levels over the last 2–3 months.
+It’s worth noting that HbA1c tests measure average blood sugar levels over the last 2–3 months.
 So, it can take at least that long to see the effects of Ozempic reflected in your test results.

 “Ozempic stays active in the body for a long time, steadily improving insulin sensitivity and reducing blood sugar spikes,” Dr. Tambini says.

 Research reflects how Ozempic continues improving blood sugar levels over time.
-In one clinical trial, people taking Ozempic for type 2 diabetes experienced an average drop of 1.7% in their HbA1c levels over a 30-week period (about seven and a half months).
+In one trial, people taking injectable Ozempic for type 2 diabetes saw an average drop of 1.7% in their HbA1c levels over 30 weeks (seven and a half months).
 In a 40-week trial, the average drop in HbA1c levels was 2.1% for those taking 2 mg of Ozempic and 1.9% for those taking 1 mg.

 Factors that can affect how fast Ozempic works